arx-deidentifier/arx-contributors/README.md

 ARX was moved from Google Code to GitHub are omitted from the statistics.
 Moreover, the statistics only cover the development process since this point in time.

-The current statistics have been generated at 02/17/2016.
+The current statistics have been generated on 02/17/2016.

 [Statistics for ARX'S Privacy Engine](https://rawgit.com/arx-deidentifier/arx-contributors/master/gitinspector-statistics-main.html)